gcr07/Azure-AZ900/README.md

 With physical security, the intent is to provide physical safeguards against access to assets.
 This ensures that other layers can't be bypassed, and that loss or theft is handled appropriately.

+## Zero Trust

+Is a strategic approach to cybersecurity that secures an organization by eliminating implicit trust and continuously validating every stage of a digital interaction.